 The best way to save on baby gear is to buy secondhand.
-You can save 75 percent or more off retail prices if you buy used clothes, strollers and toys — and it’s not like your baby will know the difference.
+You can save 75 percent or more off retail prices if you buy used clothes, strollers, and toys — and it’s not like your baby will know the difference.
 But what about car seats?

-Buying a used car seat is a different matter, because your child’s life depends on it.
-In a crash, a car seat reduces the risk for death to infants by 71 percent and to toddlers by 54 percent, according to the Centers for Disease Control.
+Buying a used car seat is a different matter because your child’s life depends on it.
+In a crash, a car seat reduces the risk of death to infants by 71 percent and to toddlers by 54 percent, according to the Centers for Disease Control.
 However, for a car seat to be effective, it must be federally approved, properly secured and in excellent condition.
 Is it ever worth buying a used car seat?
 Here’s the answer.

 Buying a Used Car Seat in Five Steps